prabhuramachandran/mayavi-workshop/installation.md

 install Mayavi using pip.
 This does require that you are able to compile extensions on your installation.
 This is usually the case on MacOS and Linux.

-On Windows you will need to install the required compilers.
-Information is available here: https://wiki.python.org/moin/WindowsCompilers and you likely need to have Microsoft Visual C++ 14.0 standalone installed.

 Given this you can install Mayavi with the following:
 ```